A bomb threat Thursday prompted the evacuation of Ben Lomond High School and a search of the facility and its grounds.

 Whether the threat was legitimate or a hoax is “still ultimately to be determined,” said Ogden Police Capt.
 Tim Scott.
 But he said information authorities learned after the initial call to Weber County dispatchers reporting a bomb “essentially required us to respond in the manner we responded.
 We’re treating this as an active school threat.”

-All students had been cleared out of the high school as of noon, with the rest of classes cancelled for the day.
+All students had been cleared out of the high school as of noon, with the rest of classes canceled for the day.
 Ogden School District Superintendent Luke Rasmussen said classes at the school would resume on Friday, according to Scott.

-Still, Scott downplayed the potential of a broader, lingering threat, though the investigation continues.
 “If we felt that there was a community threat, we would have communicated that to the community.
 We don’t believe there’s any kind of immediate threat around the school,” he said.

 View Comments